 This caramel banana pie is a Southern take on the classic banoffee pie, but instead, I’m pairing fresh banana with dulce de leche for a deliciously decadent and creamy caramel-flavored pie.

 This caramel banana pie recipe is my Southern version of a traditional banoffee pie.
 There is just one ingredient different, but the decadence and texture are very much the same.

 So, what’s the difference between caramel banana pie and banoffee pie?
 Well, firstly, banoffee pie came from England and is a traditional British dessert that is prepared with bananas, cream, and toffee.
 However, in our Southern version, we are using caramel.
 I could honestly write sonnets about the quality and richness of dulce de leche, but moving on…

-This pie is SUPER easy to make compared to traditional versions but every bit as decadent.
+There’s another big difference between these two pies.
+Caramel banana pie is SUPER easy to make compared to traditional versions but every bit as decadent and rich.
 What’s even better is that this recipe takes less than five minutes to put together, rather than the hour+ of prep time most recipes call for.

-Open caramel and spread it into a graham crust.
+Then open the caramel sauce and spread it into the pie crust.

 Ain’t that purty?